 During the three months ended March 31, 2015, we noted impairment indicators that the fair value of our goodwill could have fallen below its carrying amount.
 Such impairment indicators included further reduction in the market value of our units, oil and natural gas prices as well as the projected reductions in dayrates and utilization.
 As a result, we performed a goodwill impairment test as of March 31, 2015 and determined that the goodwill associated with our contract drilling services reporting unit was impaired.
+During the three months ended September 30, 2015, we noted impairment indicators that the fair value of our goodwill could have, again, fallen below its carrying amount.
+Such impairment indicators included further reduction in the market value of our units, oil and natural gas prices as well as the projected reductions in dayrates and utilization.
+As a result, we performed a goodwill impairment test as of September 30, 2015 and determined that the remaining goodwill associated with our contract drilling services reporting unit was fully impaired.

-In the six months ended June 30, 2015, we recognized a loss of \$67 million associated with the impairment of our goodwill, which had no tax effect, and of which \$34 million was attributable to controlling interest (\$0.49 per diluted unit) and \$33 million was attributable to noncontrolling interest.
+In the three and nine months ended September 30, 2015, we recognized a loss of \$289 million and \$356 million, respectively, associated with the impairment of our goodwill, which had no tax effect, and of which \$148 million and \$182 million, respectively, was attributable to controlling interest (\$2.13 per diluted unit and \$2.63 per diluted unit) and \$141 million and \$174 million, respectively, was attributable to noncontrolling interest.
 We estimated the implied fair value of the goodwill using a variety of valuation methods, including the income and market approaches.
 Our estimate of fair value required us to use significant unobservable inputs, representative of a Level 3 fair value measurement, including assumptions related to the future performance of our contract drilling services reporting unit, such as future oil and natural gas prices, projected demand for our services, rig availability and dayrates.
-If we experience increasingly unfavorable changes to actual or anticipated market conditions or to other impairment indicators, any of which could result in the fair value of our reporting unit again falling below its carrying amount, we may be required to recognize additional losses on impairment of goodwill.